 Christie Pugh Karpiak, Ph.D.

 Dr. Karpiak earned her baccalaureate, master’s degree, and doctorate (awarded 1999) from the University of Utah, and completed her predoctoral clinical internship at the University of North Carolina Medical Center.
-She teaches Fundamentals of Psychology, Abnormal Psychology, Childhood and Adolescence, Exceptional Child, and Statistics.
-Her clinical interests include children and adolescents, family therapy, and personality disorders.
-Her research interests include the role of interpersonal interactions in the following: the development of behavioral and emotional problems in children; psychotherapy process and outcome; and the development of personality patterns.
+She teaches Abnormal Psychology, Statistics, Abnormal

 Barry X. Kuhle, Ph.D.

 Professor Kuhle received his baccalaureate from Binghamton University in 1997 and his doctorate in evolutionary psychology from The University of Texas at Austin in 2002.
 He teaches Evolutionary Psychology, Fundamentals of Psychology, Statistics in the Behavioral Sciences, and Research Methods in the Behavioral sciences.
-His research focuses on the evolved psychological mechanisms that underlie commitment and jealousy in romantic relationships.
-He is also interested in the evolution and development of both sexual fluidity and reproductive senescence in women.
+His research focuses on the evolved psychological mechanisms that underlie jealousy and humor in romantic relationships.
+He is also interested in (a) the evolution and development of both sexual fluidity and reproductive senescence in women and (b) sex differences in how women and men advertise themselves and what they report seeking on Tinder.

 Jessica M. Nolan, Ph.D.